TanushreeBorase/EmailJet/README.md

 If you have 2-factor authentication enabled for your Gmail account, you will need to generate an App-Specific Password to log in via SMTP.
 You can generate one here.

-Clone this repository (if this project is in a repository):
+Clone this repository:

-python server.py
+On terminal : python server.py

-Update Email Credentials:
+# Update Email Credentials:

 Replace the email_sender and email_password variables with your Gmail address and the app-specific password.
 Prepare the Attachment: